Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 3. Microsoft 365 retention policy vs. retention label

-A retention policy is used to assign retention settings at a container (site or mailbox) level whereas a retention label is used to assign retention settings at an item (folder, email, or document) level.
-For example, if all emails in a mailbox need to be retained for five years, it is easier to use a retention policy on the entire mailbox than to apply the same retention label on all the emails.
-However, if some emails in that mailbox need to be retained for ten years and some for five, then we need to apply retention labels at the item level.
+A retention policy is designed to apply retention settings at a container level (such as entire SharePoint sites or Exchange mailboxes), whereas a retention label applies settings at an item level (such as individual folders, emails, or documents).
+For instance, if an organization requires that all emails within a mailbox be retained for five years, implementing a retention policy on the entire mailbox is more efficient than assigning the same retention label to each email individually.
+Conversely, if specific emails within that mailbox need different retention periods—say, some for ten years and others for five—applying retention labels at the item level allows for this granular control.

-• Start the retention period from when the content was labeled or based on an event, in addition to the age of the content or when it was last modified
+• Start the retention period from when the content was labeled or based on events, in addition to the age of the content or when it was last modified

 • Apply a default label for SharePoint documents